Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Multi-Trace Thermal Partition Function

 (A caveat to this is that we were not been able to precisely match \eqref{TwoPtAnstz} to our formulas.
 There are two related reasons for this - the first is that \eqref{TwoPtAnstz} smears over the average energy, and the second is that it is more reliable at the center of the distribution, where the $\sigma$-model is defined.
 If we use our formula there, around the point $E=0$, then the leading correction is just a scaling $\left(1+\frac{1}{2}\epsilon \dd{}{E} E\right)\rho(E) \mid_{E=0} = \left(1+\frac{1}{2}\epsilon \right)\rho(E)\mid_{E=0} $, which matches \cite{verbaarschot2019}.)

 We can translate the energy separation to a time scale by considering the spectral form factor \cite{Br_zin_1997,Liu_2018,del_Campo_2017}

 The late time behavior of the spectral form factor contains a ramp and a plateau \cite{Cotler:2016fpe,saad2018}, which is described by the appropriate $\beta$-ensemble.
-This ramp dominates the spectral form factor at exponential times which was approximated in \cite{Cotler:2016fpe} as $t_{dip}\sim e^{S_0/2}$, where $S_0 \propto N$ is the zero temperature entropy in the large $N$ limit.
+This ramp dominates the spectral form factor at exponential times which was approximated in \cite{Cotler:2016fpe} as $t_{dip}\sim e^{S_0/2}$, where $S_0 \propto N$ is the zero temperature entropy in the large $N$ limit (we will see in \eqref{eq:t_dip} that $t_{dip}$ gets modified when including the effects of the global modes).
 Thus we expect that the perturbative moment expansion is relevant up to these exponential times.

 To be a little more precise, we mentioned before that the leading correction to the multi-trace correlator, which we computed so far, is only the first of an infinite (in the large $N$ limit) set of corrections.
 When we say that the moment expansion is relevant up to the time scales above, we mean the sum of these terms.
 However, for the purposes of comparisons at finite $p$ and $N$, which we do next, we use only the leading term computed above.